chrischristakis/NDS-SceneGraphRenderer/readme.md

 3) Run <code>make</code> at the project's root
 4) You should be presented with a <code>.nds</code> file.

 ## How do I run the ROM?
-(Thanks for including it in the project course Chris, you're such a nice guy!)
+(Thanks for including it in the project source Chris, you're such a nice guy!)
 1) Open DeSmuME (Made for v0.9.13)
 2) Navigate to <code>File -> Open ROM...</code> and select the <code>.nds</code> file wherever it is on your machine
 3) Enjoy!